jotson/SublimeMagentoIntel/README.md

 This is all done dynamically so nothing needs to be scanned before the system starts working.
 And it's quite fast because it only has to stat a few files on each invocation.

-It also includes a handy function for opening the source file for any class: _magento_open_.
-Search the command palette for Magento or bind it to a key.
-For example:
+It also includes a handy function for opening the source file for any class.

-    [
-        {"keys": ["ctrl+shift+o"], "command": "magento_open" },
-    ]
+Place the cusor on a class name and press `Ctrl+f5` (Linux/Win) or `Cmd+f5` (OSX).
 The command is only active within Magento projects.

 # Limitations